STGFormer: Spatio-Temporal GraphFormer for 3D Human Pose Estimation in Video: Introduction

+To address the existing limitations, we propose a spatio-temporal criss-cross graph attention mechanism as part of our STGFormer architecture.
+This mechanism seamlessly integrates spatiotemporal graph structures into the attention layers, allowing the model to leverage prior knowledge about the human skeleton more effectively.
+By doing so, our approach enhances the ability to capture long-range dependencies across both spatial and temporal dimensions, ultimately improving performance in 3D human pose estimation.

-Second, spatio-temporal transformers excel in capturing long-range dependencies, whereas GCN architectures integrate information and inter-node relationships.
-Encoding graph information into the attention layer significantly enhances the model's understanding of direct connections between nodes.
-Meanwhile, replacing MLP with GCN in transformer may amplifie the ability to aggregate information throughout the entire graph structure.
+Second, replacing Multi-Layer Perceptron (MLP) with GCN in transformer may enhance the ability to aggregate information throughout the entire graph structure.
 Integrating these two approaches allows the model to process graph data with greater precision and efficiency, thus optimizing performance from different aspects.
-However, in the most of GCN architectures, the transformation matrices are shared among all nodes within the multi-layer convolutional filters, impeding the efficiency of information exchange among nodes.
-To address this issue, mechanisms such as weight unsharing \cite{liu2020comprehensive} and weight modulation \cite{zou2021modulated} have been introduced in the spatial dimension, yet these solutions have not been effectively extended to the temporal dimension.
+However, in GCN computations, the computational cost grows exponentially with an increasing number of frames, rendering the approach impractical.

+In this paper, we decouple temporal feature learning and spatial feature learning into a dual-path parallel operation within our MHR-GCN, which reduces the computational complexity from $\mathcal{O}\left(S \cdot T + (S-1)(T-1)\right)$ to $\mathcal{O}\left(S + (S-1)\right) + \mathcal{O}\left(T + (T-1)\right)$, where $S$ and $T$ denote the number of joints and frames, respectively.
+Moreover, the parallel dual-path module circumvents the sequential processing in serial architectures, which can lead to the premature compression of certain features.
+This approach effectively preserves both temporally dynamic features and the original or high-dimensional representations of spatial structures.

-Third, higher-order dependencies are often neglected in the processing of graph neural networks.
-Although some studies address these dependencies in the spatial dimension by extending the first-order neighbors to high-order neighbors \cite{xie2024hogformer, zou2020high}, they remain unresolved in the temporal dimension.
-This issue of temporal higher-order dependencies originates from the system's dynamic characteristics, whereby the current state is influenced not only by the immediately preceding state but also by earlier states.
+Third, in image-based 3D human pose estimation, mechanisms such as weight unsharing \cite{liu2020comprehensive} and weight modulation \cite{zou2021modulated} have been adopted to improve the efficiency of information exchange among nodes by preventing the use of uniformly shared transformation matrices.
+Meanwhile, higher-order dependencies have received increasing attention, with several studies addressing these dependencies by extending connections from first-order to higher-order neighbors \cite{xie2024hogformer, zou2020high}.
+Temporal higher-order dependencies originate from the system's dynamic characteristics, whereby the current state is influenced not only by the immediately preceding state but also by earlier states.
+However, the adoption of these methods in the temporal dimension has been neglected in video-based 3D human pose estimation.

-To overcome the limitations discussed above, this paper presents a framework that integrates spatio-temporal transformer with graph encoding and dual-path modulated hop-wise regular GCN for 3D human pose estimation.
-This framework not only captures spatio-temporal long-range dependencies but also elucidates the relationships between spatio-temporal nodes and their structures.
-We summarize the main contributions of this work as follows.